Howzat BEST T20I Team of the Decade 2009-19

 There was no clear candidate for the wicketkeeper – Brendon McCullum, Quinton de Kock, and Mohammad Shahzad were also options – but with a plethora of top-order players to choose from, Buttler’s ability to bat in the middle order and provide his team with explosive innings helped him narrowly edge past other candidates.

-In the death overs, Buttler scored at a strike-rate of 172 this decade, and although he has since moved up the order, he retains the skills of a finisher.
-It should be noted, MS Dhoni’s record in T20Is this decade was mixed; his average of 46 was exceptional, but he only scored at a strike-rate of 132, and couldn’t replicate his destructive IPL batting.
+In the death overs, J. Buttler scored at a strike rate of 172 this decade, and although he has since moved up the order, he retains the skills of a finisher.
+It should be noted, MS Dhoni’s record in T20Is this decade was mixed; his average of 46 was exceptional, but he only scored at a strike rate of 132, and couldn’t replicate his destructive IPL batting.

 Now that is a T20I team anybody would bank on for their life, at least we will.
-Let us know if we missed out on anyone who you think is more deserving to be in this list and any of your favourites who can slide their way into this side.
+Let us know if we missed out on anyone who you think is more deserving to be on this list and any of your favorites who can slide their way into this side.